 After completing all the above steps, restart Claude Desktop for the changes to take effect.

-If you want to use the route export tools, specify a directory for saving exported files:
+If you intend to use the route export tools, you need to specify a directory for saving exported files.

 Edit your .env